 How To Spot Problems With Your Car's Suspension

-A complex system of springs and shock absorbers, your car’s suspension plays a crucial role in keeping you comfortable and safe while driving.
-It limits vibrations and harsh undulations, ensuring a more comfortable driving experience.
+Your car's suspension is a sophisticated system of springs, shock absorbers, and other components that all play a vital role in ensuring your comfort and safety while driving.
+Your suspension's key role is to limit vibrations and harsh undulations, ensuring a more comfortable driving experience.
 Even more importantly, by absorbing the impact from bumps and dips in the surface of the road, it helps to keep your tyres firmly in contact with the ground - which is essential for effective braking and handling.
 This means that problems with your suspension can put you at greater risk behind the wheel.

-It’s not always obvious if there is a fault or weakness with this vital system.
+It's not always obvious if your suspension system has a fault or weakness.
 Often, a decrease in suspension performance is gradual, meaning it can be hard to detect.
-To help you work out if your vehicle’s suspension needs some TLC, it’s useful to ask yourself the following questions.
+To help you understand whether your vehicle's suspension may need attention, here are a few key points to consider.

 Does the ride feel bumpier?